toov00/toov00/README.md

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)

-I write a lot of Python and JavaScript/Node.js for backend stuff, and I have done my fair share of Java work too (for more private stuff!).
+I write a lot of Python and JavaScript/Node.js for backend stuff, and I have done my fair share of Java work too (for more private things!).
 For systems programming, I have used C and C++ when I need that lower-level control.
 On the frontend, I mostly work with React and Next.js.
 I have also built some desktop apps with Electron.
 For testing, I usually reach for Mocha or Pytest depending on what I'm working with.

 ---